Board of Directors

 Nancy J. Altman, Chair of the PRC's Board of Directors, is the author of the Battle for Social Security and a co-director of Social Security Works.
 A founding member of the National Academy of Social Insurance, she has taught pension law at the Kennedy School of Government and Harvard Law School.

-Daniel I. Halperin, Vice Chair of the PRC's Board of Directors, is a Stanley S. Surrey Professor at Harvard Law School and also holds the Marin D. Ginsburg Chair in Taxation at Georgetown Law Center.
+Daniel I. Halperin, Vice Chair of the PRC's Board of Directors, recently retired as Stanley S. Surrey Professor at Harvard Law School.
+He also held the Marin D. Ginsburg Chair in Taxation at Georgetown Law Center.
 He was the Deputy Assistant Secretary for Tax Policy in the Department of the Treasury during the Carter Administration.

 Regina T. Jefferson, Professor of Law at the Catholic University Columbus School of Law, previously served as a Tax Law Specialist in the Employee Plans Division of the Internal Revenue Service.
 She is the author of numerous articles on retirement and tax policy and is a member of the Bloomber BNA Pension & Benefits Reporter Advisory Board.

-Olena Berg, the Assistant Secretary of Labor for Pension and Welfare Benefits during the Clinton Administration, previously served as Deputy Treasurer of the State of California.
+Olena Berg Lacy, the Assistant Secretary of Labor for Pension and Welfare Benefits during the Clinton Administration, previously served as Deputy Treasurer of the State of California.
 She is currently a member of the Board of Directors of Financial Engines and the National Governance Board of Common Cause.

 Ian D. Lanoff, an attorney with the Groom Law Group, served as Department of Labor Administrator for Pension and Welfare Benefit Programs during the Carter Administration.
 He was also Counsel to the Senate Committee on Labor and Public Welfare and General Counsel to the United Mine Workers of American Health and Retirement Plans.